osm-without-borders/cosmogony/README.md

 ##  Goals
 The goal of the project is to have easy to use, easy to update geographic regions.

-[OpenStreetMap](https://www.openstreetmap.org) seems the best datasource for this, but the OSM administrative regions (admins) have several drawbacks.
+[OpenStreetMap](https://www.openstreetmap.org) (OSM) seems the best datasource for this, but the OSM administrative regions (admins) have several drawbacks.

- * admin_level (:construction:)
+ * admin_level : The world is a complicated place, and each country has its own administrative division.
+OSM uses an `admin_level`tag, with values from 1 to ~10 to allow consistent rendering of the borders among countries.
+This is fine for making maps, but if you want a world list of cities or regions, you still need local and specific knowledge to find which admin_level to use in each country.
  * no hierarchy (:construction:)

 We need a structured admin hierarchy to easily known that [paris](https://www.openstreetmap.org/relation/7444) is `city` in the `state` [ile de france](https://www.openstreetmap.org/relation/8649) in the `country` [france](https://www.openstreetmap.org/relation/2202162).

 OSM administrative regions may not be mapped with the same precision all over the earth but the data is easy to update and the update will benefit the community.

-We do not forbid ourself however to use other data sources, but we don't want `cosmogony` to be too complex and we do not aim to recreate the great [WhosOnFirst](https://www.whosonfirst.org/) ([see below](#See also))
+We do not forbid ourself however to use other data sources (with compliant license), but we don't want `cosmogony` to be too complex and we do not aim to recreate the great [WhosOnFirst](https://www.whosonfirst.org/) ([see below](#See also))

 ## Use cases